1931 Tulane Green Wave football team: Vanderbilt

 Against Vanderbilt, Tulane won 19–0.
+Dalrymple though "socked and battered by the Commodore blockers", was the star of the game "with his keen diagnosis of plays" and his defense and punt coverage.

 Georgia Tech

 Georgia Tech was beaten 33–0.

 Mississippi A&M

 Mississippi A&M was beaten 59–7.
 The starting lineup was Haynes (left end), Bankston (left tackle), Scafide (left guard), Lodrigues (center), Calhoun (right guard), Upton (right tackle), Dalrymple (right end), Richardson (quarterback), Roberts (left halfback), Hodgins (right halfback), Lemmon (fullback).

 Auburn

 Don Zimmerman eclipsed 100 yards rushing in the 27–0 defeat of Auburn.
 Felts scored three touchdowns.

 Georgia

 Tulane defeated the Georgia Bulldogs 20–7.
 Tulane scored first on a 33-yard pass from Zimmerman to Vernon Haynes.
 Nollie Felts plunged in from the 1-yard line for the next touchdown.
 A pass from Georgia's Homey Key to Buster Mott netted 60 yards and a touchdown.
 After a botched punt, a double pass play led to Payne sprinting around left end for Tulane's final score.